oconnor0/BeaconRoad/Book/424-Teamwork.md

 ### Assist

 When you assist another player who's rolling, describe what your character does to help.
-Take 1 stress and give them **Edge** on their roll.
+Take 1 Stress and give them +1 Tier on their roll.
 If they fail, they may reroll, taking the second roll.
 In combat, you must **Act** or **React** to assist.
 You might also suffer any consequences that occur because of the roll, depending on the circumstances.
 Only one character may assist a given roll. *If you really want to help and someone else is already assisting, consider performing a **setup** maneuver instead.*

 A character may assist others Acting Together, but only if they aren't taking part in it directly.
-You decide which character rolls with **Edge**.
+You decide which character rolls with +1 Tier.

 ### Act Together